BoggyDan/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is a directory containing some scripts and python files
+This is a directory containing some scripts and python files for ALX